 The longest my power has ever personally been out was 4 days for Hurricane Irma, but you never know.
 And don’t wait for a storm to approach either.
 Start buying a few cans now.
 Worst case scenario you donate them at Thanksgiving, or cycle through them like me.

-I’m a trucker and I’ve come to know these spots really well.before I was a trucker I knew they existed BARELY.but I had no idea how great they are.
-These big truck stops are always well lit at night.
-The restrooms are always very clean.they still have the normal snacks gas stations have and they even have some better choices like fruit cups and small salads.
-There’s also different fast food places attached if you’re more into that.
-Hell they even have clean hot showers if you’re in need of one for like 12$.
+I’m a trucker and I’ve come to know these spots really well. before I was a trucker I knew they existed BARELY. but I had no idea how great they are.
+These big truck stops are always well-lit at night.
+The restrooms are always very clean. they still have the normal snacks gas stations have and they even have some better choices like fruit cups and small salads.
+There are also different fast food places attached if you’re more into that.
+They even have clean hot showers if you’re in need of one for like 12$.
 Good luck out there and be safe!

 Take multiple pictures from all sides for proof that you returned it in exact condition you rented and keep them at least for a few weeks.
 Make sure the windshield is chipfree before renting it.
 Some unscrupulous companies tend to charge customers for preexisting scratches and dings.